Last updated April 19, 2018

-Vanuatu residency could be a good fit for someone who wants a tax haven residency that is off the grid.
+Vanuatu residency could be a good fit for someone who wants a tax haven residence that is off the grid.
 I’ll bet 99% of people couldn’t even find Vanuatu on a map, fun as it is to say.
 Many people might think you were just making it up.

 While being from a country with poor name recognition may not work for all, it is a great flag to plant for those seeking privacy and a life of freedom.

 To determine the best country for you to plant your flags, contact me and I’ll see if I may be of help.